vfat-io/tycho-indexer/tycho-indexer/README.md

 ## Data Flow Overview

-On-chain data is pushed into the Tycho system via Substreams.
+Currently, on-chain data is pushed into the Tycho system via Substreams.
 Substreams are specialized data pipelines designed to handle blockchain data.
 These Substreams send fork-aware messages to the tycho indexer for processing.
-The extractors consume these messages and propogate the relevant information to the client via websocket subscriptions and to the database for storage.
+The extractors consume these messages and propogate the relevant information to the client via websocket subscriptions, and to the database for storage.

 [![Logical Architecture Diagram](../assets/logical.drawio.png)](https://drive.google.com/file/d/1mhbARX2ipAh-YUDfm4gPN3Is4sLvyJxM/view?usp=sharing)

+In future iterations of Tycho we plan to enhance flexibility in data sources, enabling the system to support a broader range of pipelines beyond just Substreams.

 ## Extractors